 After completing a degree in Agricultural Science at the University of Sydney, specialising in soil science and horticulture, Angie worked for several years with the Uni on various vegetable and cereal crop and landfill site reclamation research projects.
 Since 1998, Angie has worked for Yates, firstly in product research and development and regulatory affairs and more recently in the horticultural communications manager role.
 Angie is passionate about horticulture and inspiring more people to garden.

 Professor Basant Maheshwari has significant professional experience in urban water management, water recycling, river health, landscape and agricultural irrigation, environmental management, regional water resources planning and sustainability.
-During the last ten years, his work has involved trans-disciplinary approach to water management and focussed on understanding how water, landscape and people interact and influence the environment, sustainability and water security.
+His work has involved trans-disciplinary approach to water management and focussed on understanding how water, landscape and people interact and influence the environment, sustainability and water security.
 He has worked on modelling and analysing aspects of the water cycle for long-term planning at the metropolitan and regional levels.
-Also, he has been involved in research into peri-urban water issues and balancing urban growth around cities and regional centres so that future urban areas are liveable, sustainable, affordable and resilient.
-He has over 200 publications, including over 80 articles in peer reviewed international journals.

 Des has worked in the water industry since 1975 and is currently a Water Conservation Specialist with City West Water Limited in Victoria where he is responsible for supporting the development and coordination of the organisation’s water conservation and demand management programs.
 Des has played a key role in the development and implementation of water use labelling schemes, including the WELS scheme, and in recent years has also been involved in judging the annual GreenPlumber and savewater! awards.